DallasDeBlasio/SFML_PA/README.md

 # SFML_PA

+WARNING: YOU MAY HAVE TO LINK YOUR SFML
+IF SO PLEASE CHANGE LINKER ADDITIONAL LIBRARY DIRECTORIES TO THE \lib SFML FOLDER AND C/C++ ADDITIONAL INCLUDE DIRECTORIES TO THE \include SFML FOLDER

 Snail Run was made by Asa Fischer, Connor Chase, Dallas DeBlasio, and James Richards-Perhatch.

 Link to explanation video: https://youtu.be/IBSctLHXTaw